 The latest government advice on meeting people from outside your household is available here, please note the following:

 If you need to report a serious breach of COVID-19 measures, Thames Valley police have created a reporting tool that can be assessed here.

-To read Earley Town Mayor David Hare’s Statement on COVID 19, click here.
+To read Earley Town Mayor David Hare’s latest statement on COVID 19, click here.